quinnanya/ph_wordvectors/understanding-creating-word-embeddings.md

 ### Word2vec

 Word2vec was the first algorithm for creating word embedding models, and it remains one of the most popular.
 It is a predictive model, meaning that it works out the likelihood that a word would occur in a particular context (using the continuous bag of words, or CBOW, method), or the likelihood that a particular context would occur for a given word (with the skip-gram method).
 For this introduction, you don’t need to worry about the differences between these methods, but if you would like to learn more about how word embedding models are trained, there are many useful resources online, such as the [“Illustrated Word2vec”](https://jalammar.github.io/illustrated-word2vec/) guide by Jay Alammar.
+They tend to perform very similarly, but, generally speaking, skip-gram often works better with smaller datasets and has better success representing less common words; by contrast, CBOW tends to perform better at representing more common words.

 For instance, take this set of sentences with the word “milk” in the middle: